markjoshwel/surplus/README.md

 here are a few examples to get you quickly started using surplus in your own program:

-1. let surplus do the heavy lifiting
+1. let surplus do the heavy lifting

    ```python
    >>> from surplus import surplus, Behaviour